 Mr. Kowal is a Fellow of the American College of Trial Lawyers.
 Fellowship in this prestigious organization is extended by invitation only to those lawyers recognized to have mastered the art of trial advocacy.
 The college regards its members as the best of the trial bar in the United States and Canada .

-In recognition of his experience and success, Mr. Kowal has been listed as one of The Best Lawyers in America in antitrust law and white collar criminal defense.
+In recognition of his experience and success, Mr. Kowal has been listed as one of The Best Lawyers in America in antitrust law, white collar criminal defense and FDA law.
 He has been recognized as one of the nation's leading lawyers in white collar criminal defense by Chambers USA, America's Leading Lawyers for Business.
 He has been selected for inclusion in the Euromoney Institutional Investor's Guide to the World's Leading Competition and Antitrust Lawyers and in the Cross-border Competition Handbook.
 He has been selected for inclusion in The International Who’s Who of Business Crime Defense Lawyers of the International Bar Association.
 He has been recognized by Corporate Counsel Magazine as one of the nation's Top Lawyers in antitrust law and white collar criminal defense.
 Mr. Kowal has been included in Illinois Super Lawyers and named a Leading Lawyer in Illinois in white collar criminal defense, antitrust law and government regulatory litigation.

 Mr. Kowal was appointed by the ABA's Section of Antitrust Law to chair a special task force to prepare comments to Congress on proposed amendments to the United States Sentencing Guidelines for Organizations.
 Those comments were adopted as official policy by the American Bar Association's House of Delegates.
 He also has been appointed to task forces to address issues related to corporate governance, international cartel enforcement, proposed changes in the amnesty program of the European Commission and legislation to increase U.S. penalties for antitrust violations.
 In 2004 and 2005, he received awards from the ABA for Exceptional Leadership in Preparing Policy Comments on behalf of the Section of Antitrust Law relating to proposed amendments to the Federal Sentencing Guidelines.